I've been getting impersonated on Twitter for the past ten years.

 And Twitter is never, ever going to do a single thing about it.

-This article is not written as some impassioned backdoor plea, to get me verified.
-Though I've seen it work, that is not my intention.
-This is also not some cowardly attempt to get people in trouble, without actually confronting them.
+This article is not written as some impassioned backdoor plea, to get me Verified.
+That's not my intent; plus, that doesn't even work anymore.
+It's also not some cowardly attempt to get people in trouble, without actually confronting them.
 (The locals call that 'dry snitching', apparently.)

 My bad relationship with Twitter support staff started when I was mistakenly banned, back around 2011.
 Even though I received a personally-written letter of apology, before that, I watched as a moderator at Twitter actively argued to keep me banned.
 Why?
 No actual policy reason: they said they wanted me to stay banned simply because they didn't like me.